syncfusion-content/uwp-docs/uwp/Radial-Slider/Getting-Started.md

 {% endtabs %}

 N> You can refer to our [UWP Radial Slider](https://www.syncfusion.com/uwp-ui-controls/radial-slider) page to know about its other groundbreaking feature representations.
-You can also explore our [UWP Radial Slider example](https://apps.microsoft.com/detail/9nblggh5wngv?hl=en-US&gl=IN) that shows you how to render and configure the Radial Slider in UWP.
+You can also explore our [UWP Radial Slider example](https://apps.microsoft.com/detail/9nblggh5wngv?hl=en-US&gl=IN) that shows you how to render and configure the UWP Radial or Circular Slider in UWP.